SoeOrl/AutoTrimps/README.md

 ## Current Version - Ongoing Development!
-- Zek Fork.
-All changes made by Zek using GenBTC as base.
+- SoeOrl Fork.
+All changes made by SoeOrl using GenBTC as base.
 Currently up-to-date as of 06/2022.